 Check out the most recent time-lapse video to watch how the building looks more and more like the Coast Salish structures that inspired it with each Kebony panel put in place.

 Similar to the “inside-out” vision for the New Burke experience, we hope to provide a glimpse into the two-year construction of the New Burke Museum.
 Visit the New Burke Project page for answers to common questions about the project.
-The Burke Museum is open during construction of the New Burke!
-Plan your visit today.

 Read more New Burke updates.